Measuring vesicle loading with holographic microscopy and bulk light scattering: Introduction

 In previous work, we demonstrated that a core-shell light scattering model could be used to measure the thickness of lipid bilayer membranes to within the accuracy of cryo-EM measurements~\cite{wang_core-shell_2019}.
-This approach required pre-processing the vesicle samples with extrusion through nanometre-sized pores to create a sample of a narrow size distribution.
+This approach required pre-processing the vesicle samples with extrusion through nanometre-sized pores to create a sample of a narrow size distribution and defined (uni)-lamellarity.

-Here we demonstrate how the solute loading of single cell-sized vesicles (giant unilamellar vesicles, GUVs) can be quantified from a digital image without sample processing.
-We use digital holographic microscopy to capture light that is scattered from lipid vesicles on a microscope, and use a light scattering model to extract the vesicle's refractive index, radius, and location in three-dimensional space.
+In this work, we demonstrate a method to determine the loading of single vesicles using light scattering on a minimally-modified microscope.
+In this technique, known as in-line digital holographic microscopy, a white light source is replaced by a coherent light source, such that the diffraction pattern of the object has more detail in the fringes.
+Instead of objects becoming blurred when moving out of focus, the hologram arising from interference between undiffracted and diffracted light changes, and provides information about the object's axial position, {which is usually quantified by measuring the object's distance $z$ from the focal plane of the objective} (Fig~\ref{fig:1}).
+The information contained in the fringes enables objects to be tracked in three dimensions, and for the refractive index and radius to be measured~\cite{lee_characterizing_2007}.

+We then fit a generative model for how the objects scatter light to the holograms, using an implementation of Lorenz-Mie scattering within the Python package HoloPy~\cite{barkley_holographic_2020}.
+Whilst this technique has been used to track biological scatterers such as \textit{E. coli} in 3D~\cite{wang_tracking_2016}, distinguish between populations of scatterers in complex mixtures~\cite{winters_quantitative_2020}, and measure the size and refractive indices of colloidal objects~\cite{martin_-line_2022}, its utility for extracting the refractive index of {vesicles} has not yet been demonstrated.

+We find that the solute loading of individual cell-sized vesicles (giant unilamellar vesicles, GUVs) can be quantified from the digital holograms and used to monitor content leakage.
+From data and modelled holograms, we determine that this technique is optimal for characterising vesicles that have a radius greater than 1 $\mu$m, and a position between 6 $\mu$m and 15 $\mu$m from the focal plane. {This method works well when the solute loading is high enough to achieve a sufficient refractive index contrast with the medium such that the scattered signal is well above the fringe intensities from neighboring vesicles.
+For weaker scatterers such as vesicles with lower solute loading and much smaller vesicles, we demonstrate that bulk light scattering measurements may be more appropriate.}